Hitchhiker: You heard of this thing, the 8-Minute Abs?

 After a well deserved and highly appreciated time off the bike, I began my 4 week peak towards Utah.

 This is a strength and endurance week.
 Not so much to build muscle or base fitness but to kick start and activate what you already have.
 This is going to be one of those weeks where you wake up a little early to get those extra miles in.
-I cheated a bit by doing Week One twice but you can get away with just one long week.
+I cheated a bit by doing Week One twice (I am currently in the middle of my second week 1) but you can get away with just one long week.
 For me this meant a 25 hour week followed by a 35 hour week but 10 to 15 hours will probably suffice for most one day races.

 I recommend breaking the week down into the following days.